opsmill/infrahub/docs/topics/local-demo-environment.md

 ---
-label: Demo Environment
+label: Demo environment
 layout: default
 ---
-# Local Demo Environment
+# Local demo environment

 A local environment based on Docker Compose is available for demo and testing.
 It's designed to be controlled by `invoke` using a list of predefined commands.